Public Works

 - Attention Cul-de-sac Residents – in order for the unites to reach the leaf piles, cars need to be parked in the driveways.

 In accordance with Chapter 10 Part 4 of the Township of Spring Codification of Ordinances, Ordinance 306 states that the yard waste collection facility is intended for Township of Spring residents only.
 Non-residents, Commercial landscapers, lawn mowing companies and similar entities shall be prohibited from using the Collection Facilities.
 Only yard residuals shall be accepted at the Collection Facility.
 No other recyclable material, rubbish, trash, waste or garbage is accepted at the Facility.
 Yard waste residuals shall be placed in the proper locations as indicated by the posted yard waste signs.
 No bags or containers are to be left at the site.
 Any person, firm or corporation who shall violate the ordinance, shall upon conviction, be subject to a penalty of not less than $100.00 and not more than $600.00.
 For your reference, below is link to a copy of Ordinance 306 Titled Yard Residuals.
-Should you have any questions pertaining to the Yard Waste Collection Facility Ordinance, please contact the Director of Public Works, Paul Darrah or the Township Manager, John Groller at 610-678-5393.
+Should you have any questions pertaining to the Yard Waste Collection Facility Ordinance, please contact the Director of Public Works, Craig Conrad or the Township Manager, John Groller at 610-678-5393.

 The Township of Spring Yard Waste Recycling Sites are located on Yerger Boulevard near State Hill Road and on Goose Lane near Sage Drive.
 Operating hours are 6 am to 9 pm, May 1st through September 30th and 6 am to 7 pm from October 1st to April 30th.